 CONGRATULATIONS TO ALEX RUDEE FOR WINNING OUR 2018 SHORT STORY CONTEST

-Alex’s story, Turtle Patrol, will be published in Eno Magazine’s 7th edition due out April 2018.
+Alex’s story, Turtle Patrol, is published in Eno Magazine’s 7th edition.
 You can also read the winning story below.

 Darkness had fallen over the Osa Peninsula hours ago.
 The dinner dishes had been cleared, and several rounds of cards had been dealt before we pulled on our boots, switched on our headlamps, and marched into the jungle.
 It was time for turtle patrol.